NamanAgarwal18/Project_AndroidProject/PROFILE.md

 </p>

 ### 4. Interact with your posts
 For enhancing user experience, a grid view is present the bottom of the user profile which presents a tiny sneak peak of the post.
 The miniature canvas displays the rounded of number of likes and comments (1K, 1M) and also presents a description preview of the post.
-The user can like or dislike this post from here and a ```Long Press``` of the image opens up the post which displays the actual number of likes and all the comments on the post.
+The user can like or dislike this post from here and a ```Long Press``` of the image opens up the post which displays the actual number of likes and all the comments on the post. <br>
-The user can also delete the post from here using **deletePost** Cloud Fucntion.
+The user can also delete the post from here using **deletePost** Cloud Fucntion. <br>
 To know more about **deletePost Cloud Fucntion** [Click Here](https://github.com/NamanAgarwal18/Project_AndroidProject/blob/main/PROFILE.md#cloud-function---deletepost)

 <p align="center">